Boston and New York City are gearing up for their biggest snow of the season - and it's not even that much - KESQ

 By Claire Colbert, CNN

-As a major storm system moves across the central US and Great Lakes regions, Boston and New York City are on track for their biggest snow events of the season after an unusually warm winter, according to CNN meteorologists.
+As a major storm system moves across the central US and Great Lakes regions, Boston and New York City are on track for their biggest snow events of an unusually warm winter, according to CNN meteorologists.

 Both cities are under a winter weather advisory as snow and ice are expected to move in later Monday, according to the National Weather Service.